In response to numerous concerns regarding environmental equity and justice issues in Florida, the Legislature (Florida Law, CH. 94-219)

 -developing research programs to elucidate and validate contaminant biomarkers of exposure, effect and susceptibility; in human populations;

 -assessing environmental impacts on populations using geographical information systems and other technologies for developing strategies;

 -focusing on the sampling and analysis of environmental contaminants in impacted communities;

 -serving as a statewide environmental justice technical and public information resource.
 Contact Information

-The Center for Environmental Equity and Justice is located on the campus of Florida Agricultural and Mechanical University, the Environmental Sciences Institute, in the Frederick S. Humphries Science Research Center.
+The Center for Environmental Equity and Justice is located on the campus of Florida Agricultural and Mechanical University, the School of the Environment, in the Frederick S. Humphries Science Research Center.
 Address:

 1515 Martin Luther King Blvd.